NotYourTypicalDeveloper/virtual-postit/README.md

 - ✅ Delete all current notes
 - ✅ Delete all archived notes
 - ✅ Drag and drop notes to reposition them freely
+- ✅ Weather API: Displays weather data based on user's location
+- ✅ Weather search input by city name.

+Extra:

 - ✅ Confirmation prompts for delete actions
 - ✅ Success messages for key actions
 - ✅ Keyboard shortcuts for quick saving and note creation
 - ✅ Saves notes and their positions persistently using local storage
+- ✅ Weather data in the navbar also gets updated when user chooses another location

 ## ⚙️ Tech Stack